danmanstx/pfe/README.md

 ## Roadmap

-* Add plpgsql Snippets for better autocompletion.
+* Add more plpgsql Snippets for better autocompletion.
 * Change to psql build system for easier install and use.
 * Creation of atom plugin because sublime's future is uncertain.